Bhanuprakash-ch/app-launcher-helper/README.md

 App Launcher Helper
 ==================

-App Launcher Helper is a service that provides a list of services created by a specific instance of [App Launching Service Broker](https://github.com/trustedanalytics/app-launching-service-broker).
+App Launcher Helper is a service that provides a list of services created by a specific instance of [Application Broker](https://github.com/trustedanalytics/application-broker).

 Usage
 =====

-The problem with App Launching SB is that there's no direct connection between a service and a related application - they're bound by naming convention only.
+The problem with Cloud Foundry and Application Broker is that there's no direct connection between a service and a related application for now.
+They're bound by naming convention only.
 App Launcher Helper is trying to fill this gap by providing a list of entries on a REST call:

 ```
 http://hostname/rest/orgs/:orgId/atkinstances